howtomakeaturn/Outlaw-Example-With-Codeigniter/README.md

     $this->ol->inject('articles');
 }
 ```
-Now check your database, the articles table is created, and you just inserted one row into it!
+Now check your database, the 'articles' table is created, and you just inserted one row into it!

 ### Read

-Ok, we also need a place to see all the articles.
+We also need a place to see all the articles.
 Let's **gather** them first.
 ```php
 public function index(){